 The ingredients required to make a Panna Cotta are super simple: a liquid – usually cream or milk (or a combination of both like here), a little bit of sugar and some gelatine.
 For this recipe, we added some Mango Coulis, Lime Zest and Vanilla for flavouring.

-To make this recipe, you will need (scroll down to recipe card for all quantities):
+To make this recipe, you will need 6 ingredients only (scroll down to recipe card for all quantities):

 How to make Panna Cotta with Mango

 There are two steps to make this recipe: first, prepare the Mango Coulis, then make the Panna Cotta Cream.

 The Mango Coulis might add an extra step, but it can actually be prepared up to a week in advance!

 As explained above, a Mango Coulis is a thick mango sauce made from cooking mango, lime juice and sugar.
 The compote is then blended until smooth.
 It makes a great thick mango sauce that can be kept for about a week in the fridge.